ketrab2004-Arduino/Servo_with_joystick/README.md

 ## Parts:
 * Arduino (an Uno should be enough)
+* A joystick
 * 2 Servos (small enough that your arduino can power them both without an external power source)
-* A joystick
+* A breadboard (only if you want to see the wires better)

 ## Setup:
 1. Attach the joystick